-This year the College received £0.9m in donations and new endowments to aid its teaching and research activities.
+This year the College recognised £2.1m in donations, new endowments and capital grants, including £0.7m of donation income pledged but not yet received and £0.5m towards the water ingress works.
 The College is very grateful to all donors who have helped it to fulfil its charitable objects.